 We spent the first day of the month in our rig in Kings Acres RV Park in Regina.
-The next day we went to my appointment for a drug and alcohol test and then dropped off the favorable results at my soon to be employer's office and we headed north.
+The next day we went to my appointment for a pre-employment drug and alcohol test and then dropped off the favourable results at my soon to be employer's office and we headed north.

 It is interesting driving the same roads with a GPS that you have driven for years all by yourself without any more guidance than the occasional suggestion from your friendly family navigator.

 All went well until we crossed over the Saskatchewan River on Circle Drive in Saskatoon.
 The GPS directed me onto the exit ramp for Warman Street and then could not deal with me not staying on Circle Drive.
 I eventually shut it off since it was just sitting there reseting itself and not coming quite back to life before reseting itself again.
 Later, near North Battleford, I powered it up and it was fine.
 Other, of course, than wanting me to take the powerline access road through the muskeg before the turn off the highway onto the grid road to our house.
 The road it wanted us to go on shows up on the survey maps as a road allowance, but it has not been a road in the twenty-six years we have owned the property near Meadow Lake.

 Back home the property was all dug out and the snow piled where it would melt harmlessly.
 I marvelled at how a farmer with a blade on the front of a pick-up truck could do what had been done.
 I phoned the next day to find how much to make out the cheque for and complimented the farmer's wife on the job he had done.
 Apparently when he got to the driveway he realized it was beyond the capability of his truck and blade and he called his brother's Bobcat service.
 It made more sense then.